milvusrobotics/docs/source/3_3_simple_communication.rst

 1. Creating the Package
 -----------------------

+If you will encounter problems on creating package, you can clone from `github <https://github.com/milvusrobotics/ros_tutorials/tree/master/pub_sub_tutorial>`_.
+But we suggest creating package by hand for good experiment.

 In a previous tutorials, We've created our workspace.
 First, we need to locate our nodes in some package.
 Go to the your workspace's src folder before creating new package: